What’s new with Google Analytics 4? A guide for tour operators

 1) Cross-device tracking

 One of the largest issues with Universal Analytics (current version of Google Analytics) is that it couldn’t tell when the same user browses using multiple devices, resulting in duplicate sessions being reported.
-Google Analytics 4 fixes this, ensuring that the same user, using multiple devices are shown across one user journey.
+GA4 fixes this, ensuring that the same user, using multiple devices are shown across one user journey.

 2) Cross-domain tracking